Statistical Learning Theory for Control: A Finite Sample Perspective: finite sample analysis of system identification

-Let the identification algorithm $\mathcal{A}$ be a (measurable) function that takes as an input the horizon $T$ and the data $\{(y_0,u_0),(y_1,u_1),\dots,(y_T,u_T)\}$, and that returns an estimate $\widehat{f}_T$ of the desired system quantity $f(\thetas)$.
+Let the identification algorithm $\mathcal{A}$ be a (measurable) function that takes as an input the horizon $T$ and the data $\{(y_0,u_0),(y_1,u_1),\dots,(y_T,u_T)\}$, and returns an estimate $\widehat{f}_T$ of the desired system quantity $f(\thetas)$.
 In some settings, the algorithm $\mathcal{A}$ may also encompass an exploration policy, i.e., the choice of control inputs $u_t$ used during the data-collection phase.
-Formally, we define an exploration policy $\pi$ to be a sequence of (measurable) functions $\pi=\set{\pi_t}_{t=0}^{\infty}$.
-Every function $\pi_t$ maps previous output-input values $y_0,\dots,y_t,u_0,\dots,u_{t-1}$ and potentially an auxiliary randomization signal to the new input $u_t$.
+The goal of the exploration policy is to excite the system in a way that maximizes the ``richness" of the data, that is, how much information the data carry about the underlying system.
+Formally, we define an exploration policy $\pi$ to be a sequence of (measurable) functions $\pi=\set{\pi_t}_{t=0}^{\infty}$, where every function $\pi_t$ maps previous output-input values $y_0,\dots,y_t,u_0,\dots,u_{t-1}$ and potentially an auxiliary randomization signal to the new input $u_t$.
 This definition encompasses both closed and open-loop policies---in the latter case, the exploration policy is only a function of the auxiliary randomness.

 We can now define the notion of sample complexity.
 Let $\Prob_{\theta,\pi}$ denote the probability distribution of the input-output data for the system~\eqref{ID_eq:system} defined by parameters $\thetas$ evolving under the exploration policy $\pi$.